Life is hard when you lose your job.

 Life is hard when you’re left hurt, in pain and feeling slightly crazy.

-Life is hard, just handling the Tragedies of life.
+Life is hard, just handling the Tragedies that happen in life.

 Life is hard when you have anxiety.

 Life is hard when you have CPTSD.

 Life is hard.
-When you put absolutely everything into it, and it doesn’t work out, the way you wanted it to, possibly losing everything, including yourself.
+When you put absolutely everything into it, and it just doesn’t work out, the way you wanted it to, possibly losing everything, including yourself.

 It can be hard, humiliating and embarrassing, explaining to others, who don’t understand, it can hit your ego asking for help.

-It’s hard how others respond to you, even the way they look at you, it’s hard.
+It’s hard how others respond to you, even the way they look at you, and it’s hard.